AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/send-emails-from-the-lead-owner.md

    ![](assets/image2014-9-11-13-3a7-3a43.png)

-1. Enter a default value in case the lead does not yet have a lead owner and click **Insert**.
+1. Enter a default value in case the lead does not yet have a lead owner and click **[!UICONTROL Insert]**.

    ![](assets/image2014-9-11-13-3a7-3a58.png)